Skip to main content

 • HAMT flush: 20 concurrent workers

-• Chunk deduplication: singleflight ensures each chunk is uploaded at most once, even with concurrent backups
+• Chunk deduplication: Ensures each chunk is uploaded at most once, even with concurrent chunks

 Repository Locking